What is an Identity?¶

 A digital identity furthermore has some additional attributes that Fabric uses to determine permissions, and it gives the union of an identity and the associated attributes a special name — principal.
 Principals are just like userIDs or groupIDs, but a little more flexible because they can include a wide range of properties of an actor’s identity, such as the actor’s organization, organizational unit, role or even the actor’s specific identity.
 When we talk about principals, they are the properties which determine their permissions.

 For an identity to be verifiable, it must come from a trusted authority.
-A membership service provider (MSP) is how this is achieved in Fabric.
+A membership service provider (MSP) is that trusted authority in Fabric.
 More specifically, an MSP is a component that defines the rules that govern the valid identities for this organization.
 The default MSP implementation in Fabric uses X.509 certificates as identities, adopting a traditional Public Key Infrastructure (PKI) hierarchical model (more on PKI later).

 A Simple Scenario to Explain the Use of an Identity¶